MicrosoftDocs/architecture-center/docs/solution-ideas/articles/dev-test-iaas-content.md

 - [Azure Policy](https://azure.microsoft.com/services/azure-policy) governs resources to meet organizational standards and compliance.
 In a DevTest role, Azure Policy can regulate and limit the number and costs of VMs in the subscription.
 Auditing can provide insights and track the usage of the DevTest VMs.

 - [Azure Monitor](/azure/devtest-labs/security-baseline) can work across subscriptions to monitor VMs in both Production and DevTest environments.
-Azure Monitor can collect log data from VM operating systems as well as crash dump files, and aggregate them for viewing in [Microsoft Defender for Cloud](/azure/security-center/security-center-enable-data-collection).
+Azure Monitor can collect log data from VM operating systems and crash dump files, and aggregate them for viewing in [Microsoft Defender for Cloud](/azure/security-center/security-center-enable-data-collection).

 ### Alternatives